hackerschoice/gsocket/README.md

 $ gs-netcat <warez.tar.gz          # Workstation B
 ```

 6. Port forward.
-Access 192.168.6.7:22 on Workstation's B private LAN from Workstation A:
+Access 192.168.6.7:22 on Workstation's A private LAN from Workstation B:
 ```
 # On Workstation A execute:
 gs-netcat -l -d 192.168.6.7 -p 22